aeon-toolkit/aeon/docs/governance.md

 ## Acknowledgements

-Substantial portions of this document were adapted from or inspired by the following projects governance documents:
+Significant portions of this document were adapted from or inspired by the following projects governance documents:

 - [Scikit-learn](https://scikit-learn.org/stable/governance.html)